What is meant by compliance in social influence?

 Study for the SACE Stage 1 Psychology Exam.
 Enhance your understanding with multiple choice questions and detailed explanations.
 Prepare effectively and ensure success!

-Compliance in the context of social influence refers to the change in behavior that occurs in response to a request or directive from others, often driven by the desire to gain approval or avoid negative consequences.
-This means that an individual may outwardly conform to the expectations or demands of a group, not necessarily because they personally believe in or agree with those expectations, but because they want to fit in or avoid disapproval.
+Compliance in the context of social influence refers to changing one's behavior in response to a direct request or in order to gain approval or avoid negative consequences, such as punishment.
+It involves a level of outward conformity, where an individual may act in accordance with the expectations or demands of others even if they do not personally agree with the behavior or request.

 Subscribe